 These are various different terra cotta clays fired to cone 04 with a recipe I developed that sources the same chemistry as the popular G2931 Worthington clear (50:30:20 GB:Kaolin:Silica) but from a different set of materials.
 The key change was that instead of getting the B2O3 from Gerstley Borate I sourced it first from Ulexite (G2931B) and then from a mix of frits (G2931K).
 All pieces were fired with a drop-and-hold firing schedule C03DRH.
 Fit was good on many terra cottas I tried (pieces even surviving boiling:icewater stressing).
 Where it did not fit I had thermal expansion adjustability because more than one frit was sourcing the boron.
 Frits are so much better for sourcing B2O3 than Gerstley Borate (the latter is notorious for turning glaze slurries into jelly!).
 Of course, a little glaze chemistry is needed to figure out how to convert a recipe from Gerstley Borate bondage to frit freedom, but there is lots of information here on how to do that.

-On the left is G2826A3, a cone 6 transparent glaze (an improvement on the 50:30:20 classic Gerstley Borate base transparent recipe substituting for Gillespie Borate, reducing its percentage and increasing SiO2).
-Despite the improvements it exhibits this strange cracking and drawling.
+On the left is G2826A3, a cone 6 transparent glaze (an improvement on the 50:30:20 classic Gerstley Borate base transparent recipe substituting Gillespie Borate, reducing its percentage and increasing SiO2).
+Despite the improvements it exhibits this strange cracking and crawling.
 The G2826A1 on the right uses a frit to source the boron instead, clearly a better idea.
 These tiles were fired to 1700F.
-The problem is likely the ulexite mineral in the Gillespie Borate - it is known for this behavior of suddenly shrinking and then suddenly melting (the latter of which has not quite happened yet).
-Gerstley Borate had this same issue, but not quite as dramatic as this.
+The problem is likely the ulexite mineral in the Gillespie Borate - it is known for this behavior of suddenly shrinking and then suddenly melting (the latter of which is just starting).
 Since Gillespie Borate is plastic and suspends slurries well we thought calcined kaolin would be better than raw kaolin in the G2826A3 recipe (to minimize drying shrinkage).
 However, it did not improve the situation.
-All of this being said, this recipe is still working reasonably well as long as the coverage is not too thick.
+All of this being said, this recipe is still working reasonably well at cone 6 (likely stopping and holding it at 1700F exaggerates the problem).

 Replacing the Gerstley Borate in recipes containing 50% or more of it